Safeguard Your Installation

 The following integrations can be configured to establish a secure connection using SSL:

-You should also use a digital certificate to secure the connection to the SMTP server if you use an external mail server to send email notifications from YouTrack.
+You should also use a digital certificate to secure the connection to the SMTP server that sends email notifications from YouTrack.

 Require Two-factor Authentication